alco-company/mortimer-bellis/WORKLOG.md

 * punches on tablets - payroll_period - cannot list all
 * add staging server - anemone.mortimer.pro - and scripts stage and prod
 * undefined method `format_date' for #<DateColumn
+* passed an object to plain that is not handled by format_object

 ### 27/5/2024